 Just purse your lips and blow.
 Sounds easy enough.
 But, like tying shoes or riding a bike, whistling is one of those skills we grownups tend to take for granted.
 It’s only when we try teaching kids how to whistle that we realize how darn tricky the whole business is.

 It’s also key to remember that for most of us, this talent certainly didn’t develop overnight.
 Nor did we learn to carry a tune without some hard work, a bit of frustration and exhaling until we were blue in the face.

 Inspired by his father’s whistling, Herbst, a professional whistler, actually taught himself the tricks of the trade at the ripe old age of 7.

 Meet the whistling whisperer

 “It almost feels like I’ve always been whistling.
-I don’t remember the initial struggle or the initial breakthrough,” says the father of one and grandfather of two, recalling the days he spent locked away in his bedroom, whistling to records like Prokofiev’s Peter and the Wolf.
+I don’t remember the initial struggle or the initial breakthrough,” says the father and grandfather, recalling the days he spent locked away in his bedroom, whistling to records like Prokofiev’s Peter and the Wolf.

 Striving for perfection, the young boy would start the record over and over again, imitating the various instruments until he got it just right.
 With patience, persistence and practice, Herbst developed a remarkable three-octave range before ever reaching his 10th birthday.